 Symptoms and Treatments for Gallbladder Disease and Dysfunction

-Gallbladder disease can go undiagnosed in a person for a long time, because not only are symptoms often intermittent, but they can also mimic the symptoms of other disorders.
-Here is an explanation of what the gallbladder is for and what happens when it malfunctions.
+Gallbladder disease can sometimes go undiagnosed in a person for a long time.
+This is because not only are the symptoms often intermittent, but they can also mimic the symptoms of other disorders.
+This article will provide an explanation of what the gallbladder is for and what happens when it malfunctions.

 What Does the Gallbladder Do?